 Registered Address: Cambridge House, 16 High Street, Saffron Walden, Essex, CB10 1AX

-We provide a unique recruitment service to clients looking to recruit HR professionals who want to work flexibly.
+We provide a unique recruitment service to clients looking to recruit HR professionals.

 What does this Policy cover?